- OIT Home

 Frequently Asked Questions

-Listed below are topics frequently addressed by the Help Desk.
-If the information you need cannot be located on this page, please contact the Help Desk for further assistance.
+Listed below are topics frequently addressed by the Service Desk.
+If the information you need cannot be located on this page, please contact the Service Desk for further assistance.

 - User Account

 What is my user name?

 Upon admission to UCO, two emails are sent to your email address that you listed on your application.
 The first email contains your user name and ID number, and the second email contains a link to a website that allows you to set your password.
 In most cases, you can simply click this link to open the website, but you may need to copy and paste the full address, or URL, into your web browser's address bar.
 If you didn't receive the email with the link to set your password, check your Spam or Junk Mail folder.
 If you can't locate the email, you may visit the http://uco.edu/reset site, enter your user name or ID number, and then click the Send Reset Email button to get a new link sent to you.
 Those who have already logged into UCONNECT and set up security questions can also choose to answer one of the security questions on that page to set up a new password.

 REMEMBER: NEVER share your password with anyone!
 UCO employees will NOT ask for your password, though you may be asked to create a temporary password if you call for help and choose to give us temporary access to your account so we can see the issue you've encountered.
 Please DO NOT RESPOND to any unsolicited requests for your user name, password, or other sensitive information, whether by email, text, phone, IM, or other method.

 What do I do if I forget my password?Please visit the UCONNECT Account Access Information page located at http://www.uco.edu/technology/accounts/uconnect.asp.

 How do I change my password after logging into UCONNECT?